Substantiation - advice

 Assessment of responsibility for harm follows a decision to substantiate protective concerns and is based on an analysis of the information obtained during the child protection investigation.
 The assessment regarding who is responsible for harm provides valuable information for any subsequent assessment for the subject child, or for another child subject to child protection involvement who may have a relationship with a person assessed in a different context as responsible for harm.

-It is only appropriate to record a person as having been assessed as responsible for harm when a child protection investigation or a quality of care investigation has been conducted and the outcome of that investigation is a decision to substantiate.
+It is only appropriate to record a person as having been assessed as responsible for harm when a child protection investigation, or CIMS investigation - Client Incident Management System (CIMS) policy or Reportable Conduct Scheme investigation - Reportable Conduct Scheme (RCS) has been conducted and the outcome of that investigation is a decision to substantiate.
 This assessment cannot be made during intake or where, following investigation, a protective intervention report is not substantiated.

 Where a concern is substantiated, this means that the assessment is that the parent has not protected or is unlikely to protect the child.